home - Electricity

 • Combination...
 These liners contain a small amount of coarse granules.
 The mass is applied to the wall and leveled with a spatula.
 Due to the movement of the grains, a pattern in the form of grooves or scratches appears on the wall, depending on the shape of the grains.

-Textured plaster is applied with a spatula or roller, without further processing.
-It is expensive, it is offered to use only for professionals, because there are subtleties in handling.
+Textured plaster is applied with a trowel or roller, without further processing.
+It is expensive, it is offered to use it exclusively for professionals, because there are subtleties in handling.

 The material is popular for its variety of species.